14-year-old fatally shot on Queens basketball court

-JAMAICA, Queens (WABC) -- A 14-year-old boy was shot and killed on a basketball court in Queens, police say.
+JAMAICA, Queens (WABC) -- Police are searching for a gunman after a 14-year-old boy was shot and killed on a basketball court at a Queens public housing complex.

-The shooting happened at 116-80 Guy R. Brewer Boulevard at the Baisley Park Houses in Jamaica.
+The shooting happened about 8 p.m.
+Saturday at 116-80 Guy R. Brewer Boulevard at the Baisley Park Houses in Jamaica.

 The teen was taken to Jamaica Hospital where he was pronounced dead after being shot in the neck.